Thoothukkudi Assembly constituency

-Thoothukkudi Assembly constituency (தூத்துக்குடி சட்டமன்ற தொகுதி) is one of the 234 state legislative assembly constituencies in Tamil Nadu in southern India.
+Thoothukkudi Assembly constituency is one of the 234 state legislative assembly constituencies in Tamil Nadu in southern India.
 It is also one of the six state legislative assembly constituencies included in Thoothukkudi Lok Sabha constituency.
 It is one of the oldest assembly segments in Tamil Nadu, being in existence since independence.
 This constituency has had VVPAT facilities with EVMs since the 2016 Tamil Nadu Legislative Assembly election.